What is the difference between Flooded, AGM and AFM batteries?

 Also available are less expensive older technology ‘low maintenance’ batteries that have antimony as the plate grid alloy.
 These require a level of maintenance as de-ionised water is required to replenish any lost electrolyte which has evaporated through the vents during normal service.
 For these products, the internal lead plates begin to deteriorate when exposed, so will need to be regularly maintained to prevent premature corroding of the plates and early service life failure.
 This older technology will have both a lower CCA (starting performance) and warranty period than the equivalent Calcium alloy product.

-The evolution of the standard flooded batteries saw the introduction of ECM batteries, also known as AFB (Advanced Flooded Battery) or EFB (Enhanced Flooded Battery).
+The evolution of the standard flooded batteries saw the introduction of AFB (Advanced Flooded battery), also known as ECM (Enhanced Cycle Mat) or EFB (Enhanced Flooded Battery).

-These batteries can also meet the needs of the environmentally conscious offering up to 6% lower C02 emissions than standard lead-acid batteries and increased fuel efficiency of up to 6%.
-ECM batteries can only be replaced with equivalent ECM batteries or AGM batteries.
+These batteries can also meet the needs of the environmentally conscious offering an increased fuel efficiency of up to 6%, which along with the Start-Stop vehicle technology will result in up to 6% lower C02 emissions.
+AFB batteries can only be replaced with equivalent AFB batteries or an upgrade to AGM batteries.